Bron-Char

 Bron-Char is a fictional character appearing in American comic books published by Marvel Comics.
-Created by writer Mark Waid and artist Joe Kubert, the character debuted in Avengers Vol. 1, #364 (July 1993).
+Created by writer Mark Waid and artist Joe Kubert, the character debuted in Avengers #364 (July 1993).
 He was a member of the Lunatic Legion.
 He destroyed one of Captain America's shields.

 The character was portrayed by Rune Temte in the Marvel Cinematic Universe film Captain Marvel (2019).

 Publication history

-The character first appeared in Avengers Vol. 1, #364 (July 1993), and was created by writer Mark Waid and artist Joe Kubert.
-He was introduced as part of the Lunatic Legion during the Live, Kree or Die story arc.
+The character first appeared in Avengers #364 (July 1993), and was created by writer Mark Waid and artist Joe Kubert.
+He was introduced as part of the Lunatic Legion during the "Live Kree or Die" story arc.

 Fictional character biography

-Bron Char was with the second lineup of the Lunatic Legion led by Galen Kor when they attacked the Cape Canaveral base, and he ambushed Captain America and smashed the triangular shield that he was carrying at the time.
-He battered Captain America initially, but when Captain America saw how many people the Kree had been experimenting on, he became furious and beat Bron Char badly.
+Bron Char was with the second lineup of the Lunatic Legion led by Galen-Kor when they attacked the Cape Canaveral base, and he ambushed Captain America and smashed the triangular shield that he was carrying at the time.
+He battered Captain America initially, but when Captain America saw how many people the Kree had been experimenting on, he became furious and beat Bron-Char badly.